Can The Blockchain Help Renew Confidence In Government?

 Tillemann says his work at the State Department was often stymied by basic technology deficits.
 “Even when [foreign] leaders had committed to doing the right thing, their underlying systems were broken,” he says.
 “There was so much potential for waste, fraud and corruption and it was very difficult to get the type of change citizens were looking for.
 All of this led us to an analysis of blockchain.”

 The accelerator was founded by the National Democratic Institute, a non-profit that spreads democracy around the world, BitFury, a commercial blockchain service firm, and the New America Foundation.
-It’s part of the Bretton Woods II initiative, and aims to bring together technologists, funders, non-profits, and the public sector.
+It aims to bring together technologists, funders, non-profits, and the public sector.
 Tillemann says it’s currently evaluating 25 projects across voting integrity, aid dispersal, and government efficiency, and is set to make some new funding announcements soon.

 For-profit applications of blockchain are now receiving billions in funding, notably financial services.
 Tillemann calls that good validation for technology, but he thinks it would be a shame if only bankers got to enjoy the benefits.
 “We realized that billions are going into fintech, but some of the most compelling uses are around social impact and governance and addressing the needs of citizens,” he says.

-Note: Correction: This article formerly stated that the Blockchain Trust Accelerator was part of the Bretton Woods II initiative.
-That is not the case.
-We regret the error.